tonedefdev/terracreds/README.md

 ```

 Navigate to the root of the project directory and you should see the `terracreds.exe` binary for Windows or `terracreds` for macOS and Linux.
 On Windows, copy the `.exe` to any directory of your choosing.
 Be sure to add the directory on `$env:PATH` for Windows to make using the application easier.
 On macOS and Linux we recommend you place the binary in `/usr/bin` as this directory should already be on the `$PATH` environment variable

+## Upgrading
+If you're upgrading to the latest version of `terracreds` from a previous version use one of the methods above to install the latest binary.
+Once successfully installed on your system you just need to run `terracreds generate` to copy the latest version to the correct `plugins` directory for your operating system

 ## Initial Configuration
 In order for `terracreds` to act as your credential provider you'll need to generate the binary and the plugin directory in the default location that Terraform looks for plugins.
 Specifically, for credential helpers, and for Windows, the directory is `%APPDATA%\terraform.d\plugins` and for macOS and Linux `$HOME/.terraform.d/.terraformrc`